-This is the dance; it is a dance that can’t occur without the genes or the cytosol ‘communicating’ in some manner and doing the best they can to survive given both the physical chemistry available within, and the external conditions imposed on them.
+This is the dance; it is a dance that can’t occur without both the genes and the cytosol ‘communicating’ in some manner and doing the best they can to survive; cancer is an increasingly predictable cellular consequence to a dynamic environmental insult!

-Essentially all of the mainstream cancer research has seemingly been unaware or brushed over this critical aspect of a cell’s health and has rather opted to focus on singular contributing but subordinate roles of observed changes in pH, degraded mitochondria functioning, or our genome and its unwanted random genetic expression.
+Essentially all of the mainstream cancer research has seemingly been unaware or brushed over this critical aspect of a cell’s health and has rather opted to focus on singular contributing but subordinate roles and downstream effects of observed changes in pH, degraded mitochondria functioning, or our genome and its unwanted genetic expression.

 The thrust of this website centers on tending to a compromised cellular environment.
 Accordingly, our expectation is that within this website you will find our understanding of cancer not only interesting, but enlightening, hopeful and meaningful.
 Thank you!